Stratasys Direct Selected for Multi-million Dollar U.S. Department of War Additive Manufacturing Program

 Enabling performance-driven design rather than compromise-driven simplification.

-What This Means for Stratasys Direct Manufacturing Customers
+What This Means for Stratasys Direct Customers

 • Reduced risk transitioning from prototype to production